OHS Sponsored Schoool Organizations and Clubs 2022-2023

 About Us

-Student Council members are responsible for organizing activities throughout the school which includes the Homecoming festival, dance, and spirit days, our philanthropy week called OKIE Week, Teacher Appreciation Week, Winter formal, talent show, and hosting our District Convention among other things.
+Student Council members are responsible for organizing activities throughout the school which include the Homecoming festival, dance, and spirit days, our philanthropy week called OKIE Week, Teacher Appreciation Week, Winter formal, talent show, and hosting our District Convention among other things.
 We meet on Tuesdays during both lunches.
 Applications are available at the beginning of each semester.

 Details